 AZCOPT awards the degree Doctor of Optometry upon successful completion of the four-year professional curriculum in optometry.
-The first and second years of the curriculum emphasize basic health sciences, optics and visual science and students are introduced to clinical practice in simulation laboratories and through introductory courses.
+The first and second years of the curriculum emphasize basic health sciences, optics and visual science and students are introduced to clinical practice in simulation laboratories, through introductory courses and clinical experiences.
 Visual consequences of disease are introduced in the second year.
 The third year, divided between a didactic and clinical setting, emphasizes the diagnosis and treatment of ocular dysfunction and disease.
-The fourth year is intensive clinical training that will include some on campus and off campus externship rotations.
+The fourth year is intensive clinical training that will include both on campus and off campus externship rotations.
 Clinical settings for external rotations may include military facilities, veteran administration hospitals, public health service hospitals, and specialty and/or private practices or clinics.
 The maximum time for degree completion is five years.